 If you are interested in applying for Medicine, then you probably already know that work experience is a key requirement for most medical schools.
 You might have also heard how difficult medical work experience can be to obtain.

 Here is the advice you need to know before applying for medical work experience.
 Hopefully, this knowledge will make it easier for you to organise a placement within medicine to boost your CV.

 Sitting UCAT this year?
 Try our one-day UCAT Course!Book our UCAT Course

 This is one of the most important pieces of advice on this topic.
 The truth is, admissions tutors are far more interested in what you learned from your work experience, rather than how many days you’ve spent there or how many placements you’ve completed.

-If you can discuss a few specific example of what you learnt on work experience, sharing how it made you feel, or what it taught you – that is enough!
+If you can discuss a few specific examples of what you learnt on work experience, sharing how it made you feel, or what it taught you – that is enough!

 It can be as simple as reflecting on the use of open questions when talking to patients, or the importance of employing teamwork in multidisciplinary team meetings.
 These examples demonstrate the insight you’ve gained from your work experience, which is far more significant than the total time you spent there.